codesmithtools/Templates/Projects/VisualBasic/CustomPropertiesSample/readme.txt

 The PurchaseOrderXml.cst contains an example of using a custom type that supports XML serialization in CodeSmith as an alternative to using the XmlProperty directive.

-Try double-clicking on the SampleCustomProperties.cst template in windows explorer to see these custom types in use.
+Try double-clicking on the CustomPropertiesSample.cst template in windows explorer to see these custom types in use.